alcionai/corso/website/docs/setup/fault-tolerance.md

 ## Restarting from permanent API failures

-The Graph API can, for internal reasons, exhibit permanent failures for particular Graph objects or for temporary periods of time.
+The Graph API can, for internal reasons, exhibit failures for particular Graph objects permanently or for an extended period of time.
 In this scenario, bounded retries will be ineffective.
 Unless invoked with its fail fast option, Corso will skip over the failing object.
 For backups, it will move forward with backing up other objects belonging